 Published and forthcoming publications.
 Links [pdf] are generally to my penultimate draft.
 Please cite only the published version.
 If you do not have access to a particular article, email me and I will make it available to you.

 I’m currently working on a new monograph on science and intuition in the work of Spinoza.
 However, instead of providing yet another explanation for Spinoza’s work, this new book will attempt to carefully follow his step-by-step guide to emend not just any intellect, but my own.
 How do I amend my mind so as to discover and acquire this “continuous and supreme joy” that Spinoza intimates at the start of his first Treatise?
-The justification for attempting such a frightfully personal project to decrease my passions and capricious imaginings and increase my active rational (scientia) and intuitive (intuitiva) efforts to come up with “adequate ideas” rests on a simple realisation: Spinoza’s work is not just to be analysed, exposed and re-exposed ad-infinitum, but lived through and experienced so as to achieve what he suggests should be our goal in life: “the true knowledge of things.”
+The justification for attempting to decrease my passions and capricious imaginings and increase my active rational (scientia) and intuitive (intuitiva) efforts to come up with “adequate ideas” rests on a simple realisation: Spinoza’s work is not just to be analysed or explained ad-infinitum, but lived through so as to achieve what he suggests should be our goal in life: “the true knowledge of things.”

 Curating as Ethics

 Everyone nowadays curates images, objects, and sounds through digital or other means and in varying degrees of professionalism.
 The ever-increasing popularity of this activity has led some to lament that, today, everybody is a curator.
 Far from simply highlighting our ceaseless superficiality (the next selfie, update, blogged or twitted image pasted onto the constellation of our curated lives) or our increasing dependence on profit-seeking global corporations, this ever-popular activity reveals in fact a much more fundamental human trait.
 This trait is not to overwhelm the world with an unnecessary surplus of images and meaning, but to ethically share the world, that is, to care for its survival.
 In press at Minnesota University Press, Spring 2020.